-New opportunities to partake in rangeland rehabilitation programs
+New opportunities for landholders wanting to partake in rangeland rehab programs

 Western Local Land Services is offering landholders, groups and organisations a wonderful opportunity to receive funding assistance to participate in one of two programs that will help to improve agricultural productivity and ecological sustainability.